 - the country or territory to which the transfer is made ensures an adequate level of protection;

 - Rathbones and the recipient of the personal data have signed standard data protection clauses endorsed by the UK Information Commissioner.
 Where applicable, we may adopt model clauses between us and non-EEA parties;

 - there exists another situation where the transfer is permitted under applicable law (for example, where we have your explicit consent to make the transfer).

-You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard contractual clauses which Rathbones has entered into with recipients of your personal information) by contacting our Data Protection Officer using the details set out below.
+You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard contractual clauses which Rathbones has entered into with recipients of your personal information) by contacting us using the details set out below.

 We will retain your personal data for as long as we are providing you with the services referred to in any relevant Terms of Business or any other contractual document, and for as long as permitted or required for legal, regulatory, fraud prevention and our legitimate business purposes (or those of the Rathbone Group) after the closure of your account, if the investment, advisory or banking relationship between you and us has terminated, or if your application for a particular service or services is declined or abandoned.

-Under the current data protection laws you have the following rights:
+Under the data protection laws you have the following rights: